axoflow/axosyslog-core-docs/content/shared/chunk/python-method-deinit.md

 ## The deinit(self) method (optional)

-This method is executed when {{% productparam "abbrev" %}} is stopped or reloaded.
+This method is executed when {{% param "product.abbrev" %}} is stopped or reloaded.
 This method does not return a value.

 {{% include-headless "wnt/warning-python-parser-deinit.md" %}}